 A liquidity strategy is one method by which a fund is able to meet the day-to-day withdrawal requirements of its investors.
 Since October 2007 and the height of the Global Financial Crisis, First Mortgage Trust has held an increased level of cash which we report on in our annual Financial Statements.
 This helps ensure we can repay withdrawal requests.

 Yes, we do hold a reserve fund to help meet possible losses on individual loans with a very small part of the Fund’s income set aside each year and accumulated within the reserve fund.
-This fund provides additional peace of mind for investors and generally does not have a material effect on income distribution.
+This fund provides additional peace of mind for investors and generally does not have a material effect on income distributions.

 However, if there are a number of loan defaults then the reserve fund may not be enough of a buffer, and this could affect income distribution.